MrMoneyDeveloper/DataPieMelt/README.md

 frontend to request http://localhost:5000/output/plot_output.png and get the image.
 Backend Code (server.js):
-Below is a simplified version of the Express server ( backend/server.js ) highlighting the core
+Below is a simplified version of the Express server ( backend/server.js ) highlighting the core Operations in the backend are implemented as classes extending a common Operation base and created through an OperationFactory.
 functionality:
 const path = require('path');
 const express = require('express');